top of page

 The first is suppression.
 We decide our gut feelings are irrational, disproportionate, inconvenient or embarrassing.
 We push through.
 We tell ourselves to get a grip, to be more reasonable, to stop being so sensitive.

 This works, up to a point — we stay functional, we meet our obligations.
-But the signal doesn't disappear just because we've ignored it.
-It tends to get louder, or to find another way out: through the body, through a sudden loss of patience, through a low-grade exhaustion that never quite lifts.
+But the signals sent by our nervous system don't disappear just because we've ignored them.
+They tend to get louder, or to find another way out: through the body, through a sudden loss of patience, through a low-grade exhaustion that never quite lifts.

 The second is fusion.
-We become the reaction.
-The nervous system fires, and we follow — cancelling plans because anxiety spiked, saying things we regret because the anger felt completely justified in the moment, withdrawing from people who matter because something they did tripped an old wire.
-Here, there's no distance between the signal and the response.
-The nervous system is in the driver's seat, and we're along for the ride.
+We become our nervous system's reaction.
+It fires, and we follow — cancelling plans because anxiety spiked, saying things we regret because the anger felt completely justified in the moment, withdrawing from people who matter because something they did tripped an old wire.
+Here, there's no distance between the signal and our response.
+Our nervous system is in the driver's seat, and we're along for the ride.

-What the nervous system actually needs — and what we actually need — is something more like a relationship.
+What our nervous system actually needs — and what we actually need — is something more like building trust with each other.

 Learning to negotiate with yourself